darumatic/apigee-cli/README.rst

 ^^^^^^^^^^^^^

-This section will describe how we use the Apigee CLI to distribute resource permission templates that can be used to automate duplication or modification of resource permissions across user roles.
+This section will describe how we use the Apigee CLI to distribute resource permission templates that can be used to automate creation of resource permissions across user roles.

 ------------
 Installation